 This style recommendation and many others are listed in the CCA style guide, which ensures all college-representative content is consistent and follows specific conventions for best readability.

-Log in to your User Account at http://www.cca.edu/user.
+Log in to your User Account at cca.edu/user.

 Enter your CCA username and password (the same ones you use to manage your CCA email.

 Hit Enter to access the User Profile page.
-This page displays your current faculty bio information: first name, last name, faculty bio content.
-(Note: If submitting bio content for the first time, the bio field will be empty.)
+This page displays your current faculty bio information: first name, last name, faculty bio content (if it's an existing bio).

 Always contact Academic Affairs directly to make any administrative changes such as a change of address or new phone number or email address.